 If you were injured in an accident involving a fatigued truck driver, you could be entitled to compensation for your injuries and other losses related to the crash.
 At Kreger Brodish LLP, we provide clients with the professional, compassionate representation they deserve.
 For over a decade, our firm has advocated for the rights of accident victims and helped them pursue the compensation they need for medical bills, lost wages, and more.
 We understand how difficult recovering from a traumatic accident can be and will handle every detail of your case while you focus on what matters.

-Contact us today for a free consultation with a truck accident attorney in North Carolina.
+Contact us today for a free consultation with a truck accident lawyer.

 What Should You Do If You Believe Your Auto Accident Was Caused by Truck Driver Fatigue?

 If you know or suspect a fatigued truck driver caused the accident that injured you, it’s essential to contact an experienced attorney who can build a case against the driver.
 Proving that a drowsy driver caused a crash can be challenging — but it is possible with the proper evidence.
 A skilled lawyer can investigate the accident and gather evidence to determine liability in your case.
 The types of evidence that may be useful in proving that a truck driver was fatigued at the time of a crash may include the following:

 - The driver’s cell phone records

 - The driver’s medical records, in case they were being treated for a sleeping disorder or taking medications that can cause drowsiness

 - Footage from surveillance cameras, traffic cameras, or dash-cam videos